webpack-contrib/less-loader/README.md

 > [!NOTE]
 >
-> Access to the [loader context](https://webpack.js.org/api/loaders/#the-loader-context) inside the custom plugin can be done using the `pluginManager.webpackLoaderContext` property.
+> Access to the [loader context](https://webpack.js.org/api/loaders/#the-loader-context) inside a custom plugin can be done using the `pluginManager.webpackLoaderContext` property.

 ```js
 module.exports = {